Graduate Diploma in Education (Curriculum, Teaching and Learning Studies)

 Program Information

-The Graduate Diploma (CTLS) provides students with an opportunity to further study and expand their knowledge in this area.
+The Graduate Diploma in Education (Curriculum, Teaching and Learning Studies) provides students with an opportunity to further study and expand their knowledge in this area.

 Program Requirements

-Students for the Graduate Diploma are required to complete any four courses in the CTLS suite of courses.
+Students enrolled in the Graduate Diploma program are required to complete any four courses in the CTLS suite of courses.

-Students enrolled in the Graduate Diploma program may request transfer to the Master of Education (CTLS) prior to graduation.
+Students enrolled in the Graduate Diploma program may request transfer to the Master of Education (Curriculum, Teaching and Learning Studies) program prior to graduation.

 Students holding the Graduate Diploma in Education (CTLS) and accepted to the M.Ed (CTLS) program will complete up to 12 fewer credit hours dependent upon the chosen program route and the completion date of the Diploma.